-The Bachelor of Fine Arts in Digital Art and Animation degree program is a four-year undergraduate degree program designed to prepare artists for a career in the entertainment industry.
+The Bachelor of Fine Arts in Digital Art and Animation degree program is designed to prepare artists for a career in the entertainment industry.
 In this program artists are challenged to tell visual stories through games, short films, and narrative illustrations.
 This begins with a strong foundation in fine arts, animation, film, and digital arts.
 These topics are applied in cinematic projects and game projects following pipelines adapted from the professional world.
-An artist may choose to specialize in a specific field through individual projects, team-based projects, and other coursework.
+An artist may choose to specialize in a specific field through individual projects, teambased projects, and other coursework.